Razan-abdullah/new-prep-course-std/Day09/Task/README.md

 1. Replace all of your object literals for the `HR-management-system` with a single constructor function that, when called with the ‘new’ keyword, creates a new instance.

-2. You will refactor the render function to be a prototype function to render each employee name, department, and employee salary using `document.write()` or `innerHTML` as the following.
+2. You will refactor the render method to be a prototype method to render each employee name, department, and employee salary using `document.write()` or `innerHTML` as the following.

-3. Note that you need to keep the functions that are responsible for **generating employeeID** and **calculating the salary**.
+3. Note that you need to keep the methods that are responsible for **generating employeeID** and **calculating the salary**.

 ```
 Employee name: Ghazi Samer